CryptoGirls/trx-token-airdrop/README.md

 - "8691988869124917015R" for rise

 ## Features added by CryptoGirls
-- adapted the script for TRX
+- adapted the script for TRX tokens airdrops
-- save snapshots of the votes in the database

 Please consider a small donation if you use this software:
 - TRX: "TQk7fK1WfRqothSdTQBoYf7o81Byohzb1Y"